OG1103/Full-Stack-Node.js-Codes/BackEnd/Database/MongoDB/Mongoose/Schemas/Schema Hooks/Pre/Hooks_Pre_Methods.md

 Retrieves the update object in `pre('findOneAndUpdate')`, `pre('updateOne')`, and `pre('updateMany')` hooks.

 ### **How it works:**
 - It retrieves the update object passed to an update query.
+Only retrieves the fields that are being updated in the query.

 ### **Example:**
 ```javascript